davidmerrick/awesome-mac-apps/README.md

 ## Development

-* [Charles Proxy](https://www.charlesproxy.com/): Allows you to man-in-the middle connections.
+* [Charles Proxy](https://www.charlesproxy.com/): Allows you to man-in-the-middle network connections, including those from an iOS device.
 * [Emmett](https://emmet.io/): Toolkit for web developers.
 Tools include LiveStyles for live reloading of CSS assets, and code that generates HTML with a simple syntax.
+* [iStatMenus](https://bjango.com/mac/istatmenus/): Surfaces useful machine stats like CPU, temperature, memory pressure, etc.
+* [imageoptim](https://imageoptim.com/mac): Utility that optimizes images for use in apps and on the web.

+### REST Clients

 * [Paw](https://paw.cloud/): Full-featured REST API testing app.
 * [Insomnia](https://insomnia.rest/): Free, open-source REST API testing app (Disclosure, haven't tried this one.
 But it looks good).
-* [iStatMenus](https://bjango.com/mac/istatmenus/): Surfaces useful machine stats like CPU, temperature, memory pressure, etc.
-* [imageoptim](https://imageoptim.com/mac): Utility that optimizes images for use in apps and on the web.

 ### Databases